Berlin Wall “Signature Segment” Case Installed

-Over a two week period in early August, the “Signature Segment” of the Berlin Wall located in the Diplomacy Center’s Pavilion was enclosed in a custom-designed glass case.
-This important project, completed in the run-up to the 30th anniversary of fall of the Berlin Wall, will ensure that this unique piece of the wall will be preserved and protected for visitors to enjoy for many years.
+Over a two-week period in early August, the “Signature Segment” of the Berlin Wall located in the National Museum of American Diplomacy’s Pavilion was enclosed in a custom-designed glass case.
+This important project, completed in the run-up to the 30th anniversary of the fall of the Berlin Wall, will ensure that this unique piece of the wall will be preserved and protected for visitors to enjoy for many years.

 In October, the new case will be joined by a permanent exhibition on the history of the Berlin Wall and the “Signature Segment” that will be installed adjacent to the wall on the lower level of the Pavilion.
 This exhibit is designed in conjunction with Smithsonian Exhibits.